espocrm/documentation/administration/workflows.md

 ### Sequential

+Used rarely.
 Supposed to be run by another workflow.
 Provides an ability to make a complex logic.

 Note: For sequential workflows it's recommended to utilize [BPM tool](bpm.md) rather than a Workflows feature.